 Student visas

 All international students wishing to study in Malaysia need a visa, which takes the form of a student pass.
-Applications can be made online, but the majority of universities will apply for a student pass on your behalf once you've accepted their offer of a place.
+Applications can be made online, but the majority of universities apply for a student pass on your behalf once you've accepted their offer of a place.

 To apply for a student pass on your behalf, your university will need: